DariuszPorowski/AzureDevWorkshop/README.md

 ```

 ## Support
-Support for the project does not exist, but you can submit a bug report, a idea request or participate in discussions through on GitHub Issue Tracker.
+Support for the project does not exist :grinning:, but you can submit a bug report, an idea request or participate in discussions through GitHub Issue Tracker.

 ## Code of Conduct
 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.